openmod/OpenMod.Installer.RocketMod/Readme.md

 # OpenMod Installer for RocketMod
-This plugin allows you to install RocketMod and migrate to OpenMod with only one command.
+This plugin allows you to install OpenMod and migrate to OpenMod with only one command.

 # How to use